 When you're walking along the main street of Angaston, it's hard to miss the charming façade of the Barossa Cheese Company.
 This multi-award winning manufacturer of over 20 types of artisan Barossa cheese offers tastings, tea and cheese pairings, and delicious cheese plates.

-Artisans offers a great wine tasting experience – seven individual wineries, with different winemaking styles representing the breadth and diversity of the Barossa, all demonstrating in their own way their commitment to making inspirational wines that uphold the culture and traditions of the Barossa.
-Perfect for the time-poor!
+Artisans of the Barossa brings together seven independent winemakers.
+Whilst each adopts different winemaking styles, representing the breadth and diversity of the Barossa, all are committed to making inspirational wines that uphold the culture and traditions of the Barossa.

 Choosing from the Discovery or Du Jour menu will be about the only decision you have to make as you relax into a long lunch at Hentley Farm’s famous restaurant set in tastefully restored stables.
 Priding themselves on working with Barossa locals to deliver world-class meals using world-class produce, executive chef Lachlan Colwill (formerly of much-missed The Manse) heads a team of passionate Barossans that will take you through a lunch to be remembered.

 A bucket list restaurant!
 Beautiful views over Stonewell Vineyards and toward the Barossa ranges set the scene for the Appellation experience.
-Executive chef Ryan Edwards and his team’s focus on creating menus using fresh, seasonal and regional food, with first class service, will ensure a memorable dining experience.
+Executive chef Daniel Murphy and his team’s focus on creating menus using fresh, seasonal and regional food, with first class service, will ensure a memorable dining experience.